KKshitiz/Awesome-UI-Templates/README.md

 * [Behance](https://www.behance.net/)

 ## Disclaimer
 All the above works belong to their respective creators and owners.
-I don't take ownership of any of these designs nor aim to make monetary benefit for it.
+I don't take ownership of any of these designs nor aim to make monetary benefit from it.

 <hr>